Seeman: 2016 Tamil Nadu assembly elections

-Naam Tamilar Katchi contested in the 2016 assembly election, with Seeman as the Chief Ministerial candidate from the Cuddalore constituency.
+The NTK contested in the 2016 assembly election, with Seeman as the Chief Ministerial candidate from the Cuddalore constituency.
 The party contested in all the 234 assembly constituencies on its own, in the elections Tamil Nadu and as well as those in Puducherry.
-Seeman contested in the 2016 Tamil Nadu Legislative Assembly election from Cuddalore constituency and polled 12,497 votes and lost by a low margin, finishing fifth and forfeited his deposits in the process.

-NTK, in the 2016 TN General Assembly election, failed to win a single seat.
+Seeman contested in the 2016 Tamil Nadu Legislative Assembly election from Cuddalore constituency and polled 12,497 votes and lost by a low margin, finishing fifth and forfeiting his deposits in the process.
+The party failed to win a single seat.

 2019 Indian general elections

-Naam Tamilar Katchi contested in all the 39 constituencies present in Tamil Nadu, but got only 4% of the vote share, thus losing deposits in all constituencies.
-NTK fared well in rural areas when compared to urban areas.
+In the 2019 Indian general elections, the NTK contested in all 39 constituencies in Tamil Nadu, but only won 4% of the vote share, thus losing deposits in all constituencies.
+NTK fared better in rural areas when compared to urban areas.

 Electoral performance

 Personal life

-Seeman is married to Kayalvizhi, daughter of K. Kalimuthu, the former Speaker of Tamil Nadu Legislative Assembly from the AIADMK party.
-The ceremony was held according to Tamil traditions at the YMCA grounds in Nandanam, Chennai during September 2013.
+Seeman is married to Kayalvizhi, daughter of K. Kalimuthu, former Speaker of Tamil Nadu Legislative Assembly from the AIADMK party.
+The ceremony was held according to Tamil traditions at the YMCA grounds in Nandanam, Chennai in September 2013.

 Actress Vijayalakshmi claimed that she was in a relationship with Seeman who she had met on the sets of Seeman's film Vaazhthugal during 2007.
-In 2011, she filed a police complaint against him for cheating her.
-The pair continued to engage in a public war of words throughout the 2010s, with Vijayalakshmi later attempting suicide in July 2020, blaming Seeman and his supporters for torture.
-In 2011, Seeman publicly expressed his interest in marrying a Sri Lankan Tamil woman and chose Yarlmathy, a widow of a LTTE fighter, but later did not do so.
+In 2011, she filed a police complaint against him for cheating on her after promising to marry her.
+The pair continued to engage in a public war of words throughout the 2010s, with Vijayalakshmi later attempting suicide in July 2020, blaming Seeman and his supporters of torture.
+In 2011, Seeman publicly expressed his interest in marrying a Sri Lankan Tamil woman and chose Yarlmathy, a widow of an LTTE fighter, but later did not do so.